About the Quality Manual

 9. Larger print version of the Quality Manual

 If you would like to see a larger print version, please go into the view menu and select the type size you need in the drop down box.
-In Internet Explorer, click on View, then Text Size to make the text bigger.
+In Internet Explorer and Mozilla Firefox, press the Alt key to reveal the menu ribbon then click on View, then Text Size to make the text bigger.
 If your mouse has a wheel, you can change the text size quickly by pressing Ctrl while moving the wheel down (for larger text) and up (for smaller text).
-In Netscape, press ctrl ] to make the text bigger, and ctrl [ to make it smaller.
-If you are using Netscape on a Sun Solaris terminal, you will need to go into Edit, Preferences, Fonts.